USPS® Address Verification | Free Tools and Best Options

 LACS and LACSLink®

-Another metadata point that shows up is LAC™.
+Another metadata point you'll see is LAC™.

 Occasionally, addresses get renamed or renumbered.
 Many rural addresses have been updated with modern, easy-to-find city-street addresses to aid 911 emergency response teams.
 Or sometimes, a city might rename a street to edit an insensitive street name or honor influential local citizens.